 c) Outdoor Station, Kitchen, Or Bar

-1) This is for those who love entertaining.
-A great alternative to installing a full outdoor kitchen, this can be used as an outdoor barbecue area or just for serving drinks and snacks
+1) These are for the lovers of entertainment.
+A terrific option than creating a full outdoor kitchen, this can be utilized as an outdoor barbecue area or for serving drinks and snacks.

 d) Timber Frames